smoothcoder04/CSharp_Beginner/ReadFile/Readmefile.txt

-This is args test file to be read by the Program.cs
+This is args test file to be read by the Program.cs.